-I would also like to mention the societies of the HCA School as a whole - History Society, Classics Society, and Archaeology Society - who we have worked closely with this year to create some well attended socials and great ideas for next term.
+I would also like to mention the societies of the HCA department as a whole; History Society, Classics Society, and Archaeology Society, who we have worked closely with this year to create some well attended socials and great ideas for next term.

-I would also like to thank our fantastic Design Editor who is new to the team this year, Lucas Clouser, who has done an unimaginably fantastic job at turning plain word documents into the journal that you see before you.
+The diversity of articles we have received for this theme, Discovery, has shown me that we are able to push the boundaries with HCA subjects and bring our readers some very interesting pieces.
+I would finally like to thank our fantastic design editor who is new to the team this year, Lucas Clouser, but who has done an unimaginably fantastic job at turning plain word documents into the journal you see before you.